gr0uch/doc-tree/README.md

 ## Contributions

 There are a lot of AST nodes that it does not catch.
 Right now, it only supports commenting classes, class methods, functions, and prototypes.
+Nested prototype objects will not work.
 Also, it does not yet work over `stdio`, that would be a nice feature to have.
 Pull requests welcome.

 ## Meta